Live operators available: 7:30am - 5pm CST Monday - Friday

 Crawl Space Repair in Des Moines, IA

 Anchored Walls repairs and encapsulates crawl spaces in and around Des Moines.
-Their crews seal the ground with a durable vapor barrier, close off open vents and gaps that let in outside air, and address standing water with drainage and a sump system where it is needed.
-They also install crawl space dehumidifiers sized for the space, so any remaining moisture in the air is pulled down to a controlled level instead of soaking into wood and insulation.
-If floor framing has started to drop, they can add or adjust support posts so the structure above the crawl space is carried properly again.
+Their crews seal the ground with a durable vapor barrier, close off vents and gaps that let outside air in, and install drainage and a sump system where standing water is present.
+Dehumidifiers sized for the space pull residual moisture from the air so humidity stays at a controlled level.
+Where floor framing has started to drop, support posts are added or adjusted to bring the structure back to proper bearing.

 Encapsulated Crawlspace